Russell Maryland: Dallas Cowboys

 Maryland was the first overall pick in the 1991 NFL draft, by the Dallas Cowboys, after the initial No. 1 prospect Raghib Ismail decided to sign with the Toronto Argonauts.
 After the New England Patriots failed to sign Ismail, the Cowboys attempted to do so by trading for the first overall pick, sending the Patriots Eugene Lockhart, Ron Francis, David Howard, a 1991 first round pick (#11 Pat Harlow) and a 1991 second round pick (#41 Jerome Henderson).

 Maryland started as a rookie defensive tackle and from the beginning showed the relentless motor and effort that he would be known for.
 He was especially stout against the run and helped the team win three Super Bowls.
 In 1993 he was named to his only Pro Bowl.

 Oakland Raiders

 On July 19, 1996, he signed as a free agent with the Oakland Raiders.
 On April 1, 2000, he was released in a salary cap move.
 He started 63 out of 64 games with the Raiders.

 Green Bay Packers

 On April 20, 2000, he was signed as a free agent by the Green Bay Packers, to replace Gilbert Brown as the team's starting nose tackle.
 He started all 16 games during the season.
 On September 2, 2001, he was released after refusing to take a pay cut.

-During his 10-year career he started 140-of-154 games, had 371 tackles, 24.5 sacks and recovered six fumbles.
+During his 10-year career he started 140 of 154 games, had 371 tackles and 24.5 sacks, and recovered six fumbles.